neo-project/docs/docs/en-us/develop/tool/sdk/wallet.md

 ## Claiming GAS

-In Neo3 GAS is automatically claimed when NEO is transferred.
+In Neo N3 GAS is automatically claimed when NEO is transferred.
 You can construct a transaction transferring to yourself to claim GAS.

 1. First check the claimable GAS amount at current address: